edsonayllon/MERN-Authentication/README.md

 **Status**: *Not started*

-- [ ] Fully functioning email verification with Mongodb
+- [ ] Fully functioning email verification with MongoDB
-  - [x] Don't allow user login without account verfication
+  - [x] Don't allow user login without account verification
     - [x] Have verification field in User schema under local, default as unverified
     - [x] Do not create JsonWebToken for user if account is not verified
     - [x] If not verified, tell user to verify their account through client